gabriel-2802/Spring-imdb-clone-backend/README.md

 * a web app which allows user accounts, admin accounts, personalised home pages, and a movie database with ratings and reviews
 * admins can add, edit, and delete movies, as well as delete user accounts
 * the home page is available to all users, including quests
+* users can add, update or delete reviews for movies
+* if they modify their review, the rating of the movie will be updated as well

 ## Technical Details